HarmoniqaOrg/Quantoro/report.md

 ## 1. Executive Summary

-This report details the development and backtesting of a sophisticated portfolio optimization framework, progressing from a baseline CVaR model to a final hybrid strategy integrating machine learning and dynamic regime awareness.
+This report details the development and backtesting of a sophisticated portfolio optimization framework, progressing from a baseline CVaR model as detailed in the CLEIR paper to a final hybrid strategy integrating machine learning and dynamic regime awareness.
 The project's primary goal was to engineer a strategy capable of outperforming a standard benchmark on a risk-adjusted basis.
 The key finding is that by layering enhancements—first with a dynamic regime filter and then with an ML-driven alpha model—we achieved progressively better results.
-The final Hybrid ML Alpha Model delivered a Sharpe Ratio of 1.16, demonstrating superior performance.
+The final Hybrid ML Alpha Model delivered a Sharpe Ratio of 1.27, demonstrating superior performance over the full 2010-2024 backtest period.
 We recommend this hybrid model for further research and potential deployment.

 ---